tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### targetedValidation

 - Name: bdqffdq:targetedValidation
-- Definition: A Validation for which the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
+- Definition: A bdqffdq:Validation for which the data conformance with a bdqffdq:NeedConcept may be improved by accepting proposals from a bdqffdq:Amendment via a bdqffdq:ImprovementTarget.
 - SubClass Of: http://www.w3.org/2002/07/owl#topObjectProperty
 - Range [ owl:someValuesFrom bdqffdq:targetedValidation ]